puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 `pasture::pasture_db`.
 The value of consistency, however, outweighs the effort of creating these wrapper classes.

-A profile class is the single source of truth to define how a component is configured in your site infrastructure.
-This ensures that you have a single clear place to make any changes to how that component is configured.
-If you ever decide to add parameters to your MOTD module, for example, you will be able to easily set those parameters in a single profile class and see the changes take effect across any nodes whose role includes that profile.
+A profile class is the single source of truth for how a component is configured in your site infrastructure.
+This ensures that you have one clear place to make any changes to how that component is configured.
+If you ever decide to add parameters to your MOTD module, for example, you can easily set those parameters in a single profile class and see the changes take effect across any nodes whose role includes that profile.
 If you had set parameters specifically on a role or node level, on the other hand, any changes would have to be duplicated across every system.